Patchier/I-Can-Hear-You-Shouting/README.md

 To properly enjoy this list, you'll need to do a little grocery shopping:

 - A clean, LEGAL installation of Skyrim Special Edition.
-I don't tolorate piracy.
+I don't tolerate piracy.
 - The Wabbajack program itself, available from https://www.wabbajack.org/#/.
 - AT LEAST an additional 150GB of free space.
 Enough for the list with some room to spare.
 - (Optional) A firm understand of Theoretical Physics and at least one degree in Astronomy